Alfredo Donnarumma

-Club career
+Career

 Torre Annunziata

 Born in Torre Annunziata, near Napoli, Alfredo started his playing career with his hometown club, Calcio Azzurri di Torre Annunziata.
 He played there until he was 14, when Calcio Catania sporting director Pietro Lo Monaco scouted the player and signed him.

 Catania

 After transferring to Catania, Donnarumma played for all levels of the club's youth setup and in 2008 joined the Primavera U-20 team of Catania, the highest youth level below the first team.
 He formed a great partnership with Alessandro Malafronte and most notably Francesco Nicastro during his time within Catania's youth program.
 He also scored 16 goals in his final youth season at the club.
 His senior playing career began in 2009, when the attacker earned first-team call-ups towards the end of the 2009–10 Serie A campaign, at the age of 18.
 Despite failing to make his Serie A debut with the club, the player graduated the club's youth set-up at the conclusion of the 2009–10 season.